saintmalik/blog.saintmalik.me/blog/2022-09-06-leveraging-git-hook-for-secure-sdlc.md

 ## What's the pre-push hook?

-The pre-push hook is the script that runs right after you enter "git push", what ever instruction that is in the pre-push hook get executed first before the git push command, so if the instructions fails, the git push command wont get executed
+The pre-push hook is the script that runs right after you enter ```git push``` command, whatever instruction that is given to the pre-push hook get executed first before the git push command execution,

-But if the pre-push hook instructions is successful, the git push command will also execute.
+So if the instructions fails, the ```git push``` command won't get executed, but if the pre-push hook instructions are successful, the git push command will also execute.

 ### Pros:
- - Your secret/api/hardcoded keys wont make it to the remote repository
+ - Your secret/api/hardcoded keys won't make it to the remote repository
  - Scanning collections of commit in one go

 ### Cons:
   - The secret/api/hardcoded keys still remains in your git history

-well, you can always clean your git history and rebase, <a href="https://hackernoon.com/how-to-clean-your-git-history-ryzb3ydv" target="_blank">here</a> is a detailed guide on that.
+Well, you can always clean your git history and rebase, <a href="https://hackernoon.com/how-to-clean-your-git-history-ryzb3ydv" target="_blank">here</a> is a detailed guide on that.

-Let's jump into the implementation;
+So now let's jump into the implementation;

 ## Implementing secrets scan via pre-push hook